 - For activity occurring January - June, applications close 11:59pm 15 September.

 All applicants are encouraged to discuss their project proposal prior to submitting a grant application.
-Phone us on (08) 8267 5111 to book a one-on-one consult with a Funding Officer.

 NOTE: Funding Officer only available Wednesday and Thursday.

 For early career artists aged 26 and under